seekstar/rusty-cpp/README.md

 `A &&a` will become a dangling reference.

-The correct approach is to return object with ownership:
+The correct approach is to return an object with ownership:

 ```cpp
 A unwrap(std::optional<A> &&x) {
 ```

-The the output will be correct:
+The output will be correct:

 ```text
 233